HTTP-RPC/Kilo/README.md

 ```

 # CSVEncoder and CSVDecoder
-The `CSVEncoder` and `CSVDecoder` classes write and read sequences of values to and from CSV, respectively.
+The `CSVEncoder` and `CSVDecoder` classes write and read rows of data to and from CSV, respectively.
 For example:

 ```java
 var csvEncoder = new CSVEncoder(listOf("a", "b", "c"));